AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/protelis.md

 	* In the search form enter "xtext", then press Enter.
 	* One of the retrieved entries should be "Xtext 2.11.x": click Install.
 	* Follow the instructions, accept the license, wait for Eclipse to download and install the product, accept the installation and restart the IDE.
-* Install Buildship Gradle Integration 2.0
+* Install the Protelis Eclipse plug-in from the Eclipse Marketplace
 	* In Eclipse, click Help -> Eclipse Marketplace...
-	* In the search form enter "gradle", then press Enter.
+	* In the search form enter "protelis", then press Enter.
-	* One of the retrieved entries should be "Buildship Gradle Integration 2.0": click Install.
+	* One of the retrieved entries should be "Protelis": click Install.
-	* Follow the instructions, accept the license, wait for Eclipse to download and install the product, accept the installation and restart the IDE.
-* Install the Protelis Eclipse plug-in
-	* In Eclipse, click Help -> Install New Software.
-	* In the text field labelled "Work with:", enter: ``http://hephaestus.apice.unibo.it/protelis-build/protelis-parser/protelis.parser.repository/target/repository/``.
-	* Protelis will appear in the plugin list.
-Select it and click Next.
 	* Follow the instructions, accept the license, wait for Eclipse to download and install the product, restart the IDE when prompted.

 ### Test installation